What is Rooted in Jesus?

 Rooted in Jesus is normally introduced to a whole diocese or area, at the invitation of the bishop or denominational leader, by a team of ministers from the UK and Africa.
 Because Rooted in Jesus is as much a method as a course, this has proved the best way of establishing it effectively.
 Groups are led by pastors, evangelists or catechists, and newly commissioned lay leaders, both men and women.
 Many of these groups have seen people becoming Christians, experiencing answered prayer, deepening their commitment to one another and to the church, and living changed lives.
 There is a companion Rooted in Jesus Junior course for use in Sunday Schools.

-Now in use in many African countries, Rooted in Jesus was originally created in 2002 as part of the link relationship between Leicester Diocese and the Diocese of Mt Kilimanjaro in Tanzania, at the request of Revd Stanley Hotay, then diocesan missioner and now the bishop.
-Rooted in Jesus is edited by Revd Dr Alison Morgan.
+Now in use in many African countries, Rooted in Jesus was originally created in 2002 by Roger and Alison Morgan as part of the link relationship between Leicester Diocese and the Diocese of Mt Kilimanjaro in Tanzania, at the request of Stanley Hotay, then diocesan missioner and now the bishop.

 Over the last 16 years Rooted in Jesus has spread to over 80 dioceses and networks in 16 African countries; we estimate that over 100,000 people have been involved in groups.